jeromeguillaume/kong-plugin-soap-xml-handling/LOADTESTING.md

   - Import Kong Dashboard: menu Dahboards / New / Import and put the `Kong Dashboard Grafana` JSON
   - Download JSON of the [K6 Dashboard for Grafana](https://grafana.com/grafana/dashboards/14801-k6-dashboard/)
   - Import K6 Dashboard: menu Dahboards / New / Import and put the `K6 Dashboard Grafana` JSON
+  - Download JSON of the [Kubernetes Dashboard for Grafana](https://grafana.com/grafana/dashboards/18283-kubernetes-dashboard/)
+  - Import Kubernetes Dashboard: menu Dahboards / New / Import and select the `Prometheus` Data Source for cadvisor and Prometheus
 4) K6: load testing tool
   - Helm installation
   ```bash